 It should come as no surprise that this demand and corresponding shortage of talent is commanding significantly higher salaries than market averages for IT professionals.
 Essentially, if you have a desire to learn how to transform data into actionable insight, R is likely the right tool for the job.
 Ultimately, it’s a great asset for your data-science tool belt and an excellent skill to increase your value as an IT professional.

-5 steps to learning R Programming for Beginners
+5 steps to get started programming in R

 Here’s some good news: There are numerous resources available for learning R. The best plan largely depends on your access to these resources, the amount of time you have available and your specific learning style.
 In any case, these five steps can help you get started with a general plan for learning how to use R.